RahimUllah001/DjangoCourseStepByStep/README.md

 You can view the full details of this project [here](./gs24/day24-project24.md).

 ### Day 26 - Django Form Customization: Min/Max Values, Default Inputs, and Error Management
 You can view the full details of this project [here](./gs26/day26-project26.md).

+### Day 27 - Custom Validation in Django Forms
+You can view the full details of this project [here](./gs27/day27-project27.md).